zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-global-filter.md

 We will get only three records, but in the database, we have four records, Because the global filter has filtered records and returns only those records whose `IsDeleted` column contains **False** value.

-In some cases, we do not need these filters to be applied, we can also disable filter for individual LINQ queries using the `IgnoreQueryFilters()` method.
+In some cases, we do not need these filters to be applied, we can also disable filters for individual LINQ queries using the `IgnoreQueryFilters()` method.

 ```csharp